tony-oliver/mdview/README.md

 which parses the (markdown) content of the named file, converts it to HTML and displays the latter in an HTML widget.

-It also watches for markdown file-contents updates and keeps the rendered HTML in sync whenever they occur.
+It also watches for changes in the markdown file-contents and keeps the rendered HTML in sync whenever they occur.

 ## Background